pranavjain6/diabetes-indicators/README.md

 Feature Scaling and Feature Selection Techniques have been performed.

+Standardisation and Normalisation have been performed in order to scale the data to see it's distribution.

+Hypothesis Testing using t-test to see if the study conducted is viable.

 Logistic Regression, K-Nearest Neighbors, Decision Trees and Random Forests models have been used.

 Accuracy score: 87.44 using Random Forest model.